sievericcardo/OslofjordRV/README.md

 	- Only need to get "temperature" and "record_number".
 - Set up an "example" table in Hasura (see SQL below).
 - Set up a REST Endpoint for the "example" table with a POST method.
-- Set ut a REST Endpoint with a GET method, and manually write in query (see below).
+- Set ut a REST Endpoint with a GET method, and manually write in query to get fish info (see below).

 ## Execution